-The Krakow airport train leaves directly from Krakow airport terminal and ends at Krakow’s main station- Rynek Glowny.
-Krakow train station is located just next to Krakow Old Town and the main shopping centre.
+The Krakow airport train leaves directly from the airport terminal and ends at Krakow’s main station- Rynek Glowny.
+The main train station is located just next to Krakow Old Town and the main shopping centre.
 Very convenient if you’re staying in the Old Town, or getting a connecting tram or bus to your accommodation.
 Trains are around every half hour (up until late evening) and the journey takes around 25 minutes.
 Times can be checked on the platform (or from this website).

-A single ticket from Krakow airport to Krakow train station costs 12zl (€3) and tickets can be purchased on the bus or train itself, or at the airport.
+A single ticket from Krakow airport to Krakow Rynek Glowny (main train station) costs 12zl (€3) and tickets can be purchased on the bus or train itself, or at the airport.

 *Occasionally there are maintenance works taking place on the train line, in which case a rail replacement bus, will you take you to and from Krakow airport to the city.
 Tickets can be bought on the bus itself, but be aware you might need coins.